 Dual citizenship in Korea:

 Korea recognises dual citizenship in certain circumstances.
-Please contact the Korea Immigration Service for information on Korea's law on dual citizenship and possible loss of Korean citizenship before applying for Australian Citizenship by Descent or by Conferral.
+Please contact the Korea Immigration Service for information on Korea's law on dual citizenship.
+It is possible that by applying for Australian Citizenship by Descent or by Conferral, you may lose your Korean citizenship.

-The Department of Home Affairs cannot provide advice on other country’s laws on dual/multiple citizenship.
+The Department of Home Affairs cannot provide advice on other countries' laws on dual/multiple citizenship.